When you bend EMT pipe, it’s very important you REAM the pipe (also known as deburring).

-After you cut metal conduit, if you gently touch the pipe opening with your finger, you will see it’s VERY SHARP, and you will know your wire will not be safe if you pull wires through it.
+After you cut metal conduit, if you gently touch the pipe opening with your finger, you will see it’s VERY SHARP, and know your wire will not be safe if you pull wires through the conduit raceway.

 What We Cover in this Article: